Office 365 Cross-Tenant Migration: Step-by-Step Guide

 - Test email functionality to confirm that users can send and receive emails successfully.

-When performing a cross-tenant migration in Office 365, following best practices is essential.
-These practices help ensure a smooth migration process with zero disruptions.
+There are several practices that should be followed in Office 365 for the execution of a cross-tenant migration that will assist in a seamless migration with zero disruptions.
 Here's an in-depth look at these best practices:

 Frequently Asked Questions